Redmine Quick Tip: How to Use Trackers Effectively

 Role of Trackers ①: Defining the Combination of Fields (Input Items) to Use

-For example, both screens below are for creating a "New Issue," but the input fields are different.
+For example, both screens below are for creating a "New issue," but the input fields are different.

 There are two types of input fields in Redmine: "standard fields" that are built-in and "custom fields" that you can add yourself.
 You can specify which of these fields to use for each tracker.